fefe982/DeMangleVC/mangling_schema.md

 ### `FuncP`

-After `NonMemCVQFunc`, or `MemCVQFunc NameQualifier CVQThis`, `FuncP` followers, which includes the calling convension, return type, parameter list, and exception specification, in the form of `CallConv RetType ParamList ExceptSpecifier`
+`FuncP` includes the calling convention, return type, parameter list, and exception specification, in the form of `CallConv RetType ParamList ExceptSpecifier`

 ### `CallConv`

-`CallConv` is a single capital letter showing the calling convension of the function.
+`CallConv` is a single capital letter showing the calling convention of the function.
 Refer to [CFG.TXT](CFG.TXT) for a list of them.

 ### `RetType`

-`RetType` is usually a [`Type`](#type), but it can be `@` for functions that does not have a return type, e.g. constructors and destructors.
+`RetType` is usually a [`Type`](#type), but it can also be `@` for functions that does not have a return type, e.g. constructors and destructors.
 Functions returning `void` is represented by `X`, as is shown in `BaseType`.

 ### `ParamList`